South East Queensland: History

 South East Queensland was home to around 20,000 Aboriginals prior to British occupation.
-The local tribes of the area were the Yugarapul of the Central Brisbane area; the Yugambeh people whose traditional lands ranged from South of the Logan River, down to the Tweed River and west to the McPherson Ranges; the Quandamooka people whose traditional lands encompassed the Moreton Bay Islands to the mouth of the Brisbane River to Tingalpa and south to the Logan River; and the Gubbi Gubbi people whose traditional lands were known to exist north of the Pine River, to Burrum River in the north, and west to the Conondale ranges.
+The local tribes of the area were the Yugarapul of the Central Brisbane area; the Yugambeh people whose traditional lands ranged from South of the Logan River, down to the Tweed River and west to the McPherson Ranges; the Quandamooka people whose traditional lands encompassed the Moreton Bay Islands to the mouth of the Brisbane River to Tingalpa and south to the Logan River; and the Gubbi Gubbi people whose traditional lands were known to exist north of the Pine River, to Burrum River in the north, and west to the Conondale Range.
 According to history researchers the Aboriginal population declined to around 10,000 over the next 60 years.

 Early explorers in the area including Matthew Flinders, Allan Cunningham, John Oxley and Patrick Logan.
 Around 1839, European settlers were able to move into the region.
 Logging was the first industry to develop.
 The first railway built in Queensland linked Grandchester to Ipswich in 1865 along a narrow 1067 mm gauge.

+South East Queensland became the scene of war against the coalition of Aboriginal tribes from 1843 to 1855.

 Major floods were experienced in 1893, 1974, 2011 and 2022.
 In 2005, the region suffered its worst drought in recorded history.
+A rare tropical cyclone called Alfred threatened the region in March 2025.

 Geography

 Queensland's fifth highest peak, Mount Superbus, is located in the south of the region.
 The Cunningham Highway passes southwest to the Darling Downs via Cunninghams Gap.
 Several highways including the Bruce Highway, Warrego Highway and the Pacific Motorway link to the adjoining regions.

 The region is mountainous.
 McPherson Range, Teviot Range, D'Aguilar Range, Little Liverpool Range, Blackall Range as well as the Springbrook Plateau and Tamborine Mountain Plateau.
 Isolated volcanic peaks are found at Moogerah Peaks and the Glass House Mountains.
 Along the coast are several large islands including Bribie Island, Moreton Island and North Stradbroke Island with many smaller islands in Moreton Bay.
 Several major water supply and flood mitigation dams have been constructed here.
-The Western Corridor Recycled Water Scheme and Gold Coast Desalination Plant were built to counter the effects of drought in South East Queensland.
+The SEQ Water Grid, Western Corridor Recycled Water Scheme and Gold Coast Desalination Plant were built to counter the effects of drought in South East Queensland.
 Just over half the land is used for grazing.
 South East Queensland is flood-prone.
+The coastal dunes of South East Queensland represent one of the world’s oldest, largest and continuous systems of coastal dunes.

 Local government areas

-South East Queensland includes 12 adjoining local government areas (LGAs).
-Generally, the agglomeration/region consists of the metropolis of Brisbane (2.5 million inhabitants) and the Gold Coast (0.6 million inhabitants), Sunshine Coast (0.33 million inhabitants), Toowoomba (0.13 million inhabitants) and the Shire of Noosa (0.06 million inhabitants):
+South East Queensland includes 11 adjoining local government areas (LGAs) in their entirety, and one partially (urban extent of the Toowoomba Region).

-The Tweed Shire is actually within NSW but is often included in planning processes for SEQ.
-While not officially part of the TransLink public transport network, Surfside Buses run a seamless service across the border that appears to passengers as though it is integrated.

-A highly effective integrated ticketing system for public transport has averted transport gridlock in the region.